odinuv/web/en/apv/articles/sql-join/index.md

 {% endhighlight %}

 Learn to spot when you need aliases.
-For example you need them when writing `SELECT meeting.description, relation.description FROM ... ` because in query *result*, the column name is never fully qualified - i.e. you will have two columns named `description`.
+For example you need them when writing `SELECT meeting.description, relation.description FROM ... ` because in the query *result*, the column name is never fully qualified - i.e. you will have two columns named `description`.
 Therefore use `SELECT meeting.description AS meeting_description, relation.description FROM ... `
 (or rename both columns to avoid confusion).